pguse/ics3U/exercises/03 - strings/README.md

 * A string

 ### Output
-* Cut it into two "equal" parts ***(If the length of the string is odd, place the center character in the first string, so that the first string contains one more characther than the second)***.
+* Cut it into two "equal" parts ***(If the length of the string is odd, place the center character in the first string, so that the first string contains one more character than the second)***.
 Now print a new string on a single row with the first and second halfs interchanged ***(second half first and the first half second)***.
 Don't use the statement **if** in this task.

 ### For Example:
 ```